quadsurf/react-curriculum/01-introduction-to-react.md

 React builds a **hierarchy of components** and then inserts them into the DOM.
 Whenever a component's state changes, React will re-build the hierarchy and update the DOM as needed.
 Conceptually, it's like hitting the browser's refresh button on just the DOM elements that are out of date.
 It's a radically different approach to developing user interfaces for web applications.

-In the beginning, it can be hard to imagine how it all works.
 Imagine that components A, B, and C are arranged into the following hierarchy.
-If the state of component C changes from `Charizard` to `Bulbasaur`, React can update only the part of the DOM that these components represent.
+If the state of component C changes from `Charizard` to `Bulbasaur`, React can update only the part of the DOM that the component represents.
+In this case, only the contents of the `<div id="C">` element is updated.

 ```text
           ┌─────────────┐                       <div id="A">